Joe E. Ross

-Joe E. Ross (born Joseph Roszawikz; March 15, 1914 – August 13, 1982) was an American actor known for his trademark "Ooo!
-Ooo!" exclamation, which he used in many of his roles.
+Joe E. Ross (born Joseph Roszawikz; March 15, 1914 – August 13, 1982) was an American actor and comedian known for his trademark "Ooh!
+Ooh!" exclamation, which he used in many of his roles.
 He starred in such TV sitcoms as The Phil Silvers Show and Car 54, Where Are You?.

 Career

-Ross was born on March 15, 1914, to Jewish immigrant parents in New York City.
+Ross was born on March 15, 1914, to Jewish immigrant parents in New York City who owned a candy store.
 Aged 16, he dropped out of Seward Park High School to become a singing waiter at the Van Cortlandt Inn in the Bronx.
 When the cafe added a female dancer and singer, Ross was promoted to announcer.
 He added some jokes and became a comedian.

 In 1938, he appeared at the Queens Terrace, near Jackson Heights, New York.
 Jackie Gleason had already been playing there for 16 weeks, and the manager was about to ask Gleason to stay a while longer.
 Ross heard of the opening, auditioned for it, got the contract, and also stayed for 16 weeks.
 He then turned burlesque comic on the Schuster circuit out of Chicago.

 His career was interrupted by World War II.
 He served in the United States Army Air Corps at Camp Blanding, Florida, before being stationed in England.

 Discharged at the war's end, Ross became an announcer-comic at Billy Gray's Band Box in Hollywood.
 He kept his ties to burlesque, and appeared in Irving Klaw's feature-length theatrical film Teaserama (1955), a re-creation of a burlesque show.

 In 1955, Ross worked at a nightclub in Miami Beach called Ciro's.
 He was spotted by Nat Hiken and Phil Silvers, who were planning You'll Never Get Rich (later known as The Phil Silvers Show and sometimes Sgt.
 Bilko) and loved Ross's comedy skills.
 Ross was hired on the spot and cast as the mess sergeant, Rupert Ritzik.

 Ross made Ritzik memorable.
-Ritzik was henpecked, dumb, and greedy, always an easy mark for Bilko's schemes.
+Ritzik was henpecked, stupid, and greedy, always an easy mark for Bilko's schemes.
 Whenever Ritzik had a sudden inspiration, he would hesitate and stammer "Ooh!
 Ooh!" before articulating his idea.
 The catchphrase came from the actor's own frustration when he couldn't remember his lines.
 Silvers would deliberately stray from the scripted dialogue and give Ross the wrong cues, prompting a genuinely confused reaction and an agonized "Ooh!
 Ooh!" from Ross.
 Another exclamation Ross used often on the show was "I knew it!
-I knew it!", each time he lost money on a gambling bet he had been hesitant to make.
+I knew it!" each time he lost money on a gambling bet he had been hesitant to make.
 It began a running gag that Ritzik was jinxed against any bet made with Bilko.